Mining Exploration Tax Credit for Corporate Income Tax

-Exploration expenses may include expenses incurred in the course of prospecting, carrying out geological surveys, trenching, digging test pits or preliminary sampling.
-Budget 2017 Update proposes to include expenses incurred after February 28, 2015 for environmental studies and community consultations incurred to obtain a right, licence or privilege for the purpose of determining the existence, location, extent or quality of a mineral resource in B.C.
+Qualified mining exploration expenses, provided they were incurred after February 28, 2015, may also include expenses for environment studies and community consultations to obtain a right, licence or privilege to determine the existence, location, extent or quality of a mineral resource in B.C.

 The credit is calculated as 20% of qualified mining exploration expenses less the amount of any assistance received or receivable.
 Assistance includes reimbursements a taxpayer has received or is entitled to receive, as well as grants, subsidies, rebates and forgivable loans.

 - For more details on the METC, see the bulletin Mining Exploration Tax Credit (CIT 006) (PDF)

 Mineral Exploration in Mountain Pine Beetle Affected Areas

 An enhanced rate of 30% is available for qualified mineral exploration undertaken in prescribed Mountain Pine Beetle affected areas.

 You can claim the credit by completing Schedule 421, British Columbia Mining Exploration Tax Credit and submitting it with your T2 Corporation Income Tax Return.
 Enter the amount of the credit you’re claiming on line 673 of Schedule 5, Tax Calculation Supplementary – Corporations.